 Net Income to Common Stockholders is the portion of Net Income / (Loss) for the period due to common shareholders.
 Net Income to Common can be different from Net Income due to the subtraction of Preferred Dividends.

-Earnings per Basic Share is the amount of Net Income to Common Stockholders for the period per each Share (Weight Average) after adjusting for Share Factor.
+Earnings per Basic Share is the amount of Net Income to Common Stockholders for the period per Share (Weight Average) after adjusting for Share Factor.

 The Weighted Average Shares Diluted is the number of issued shares that are outstanding and used by the company to calculate Earnings Per Share (Diluted).
 Diluted shares include common shares plus convertible instruments such as options and warrants.
-The Weighted Average Shares depends on the timing of shares issued during the period.
+The Weighted Average Shares depend on the timing of shares issued during the period.

 Balance Sheet Terms

 Total Assets are the sum of the carrying amounts of all assets recognized as of the balance sheet date.

 Cash and Equivalents is a components of Assets that represent the amount of currency on hand and demand deposits available for withdrawal from financial institutions.

 Investments are a component of Assets that represents the total aggregate amount of marketable and non-marketable securities, receivables, and other invested assets.

 Current investments represent assets readily realizable that are not intended to be held for more than a year from purchase.
 Current Investments are reported if the company operates a classified balance sheet that segments existing and non-current assets.